luminiferous/Brendan-Blog/_posts/2019-02-23-Sprint-Week-3.md

 Jason

 Jason was messing with webservers images via XVWA (extremely vulnerable web app) through vuln-hub and was messing wih the web image.
-He also
+He also did his reflection during the weekends.

 David